Meet Dr. Rosenberg

 After graduation, he completed a General Practice Residency in Dentistry at Boston City Hospital (BCH), where he was one of two general dentistry residents, among fifteen oral surgery residents.
 Having obtained a solid foundation in both general dentistry and oral surgery, he was appointed as a staff dentist at Harvard Street Neighborhood Health Center (HSNHC) and as an Assistant Visiting Dentist at Boston City Hospital.

 During those three years, Dr. Rosenberg also completed the requirements and successfully passed the American Board of Oral Medicine examination and was awarded Diplomate status.
-While the American Dental Association has not formally recognized oral medicine as a specialty (nor has the ADA recognized any new specialties since its freeze of new specialties in 1956), the military, the dental schools and numerous hospitals have training programs and active research programs in this area.
+Oral Medicine achieved recognition as a Dental Specialty by the American Board of Dental Specialties in 2015.
+The military, the dental schools, and numerous hospitals have training programs and active research programs in this area.

-Dr. Rosenberg’s interest in this area includes treating the oral complications of head and neck cancer therapy by surgery, radiation and chemotherapy, as well as the treatment of numerous non-malignant oral conditions which present with mouth sores, ulcers, dryness, etc.
+Dr. Rosenberg’s interest in this area includes treating the oral complications of head and neck cancer therapy by surgery, radiation, and chemotherapy, as well as the treatment of numerous non-malignant oral conditions that present with mouth sores, ulcers, dryness, etc.

 From 1981 to 1983, Dr. Rosenberg was appointed as a “Special Fellow” in the Dental Service at MSKCC and combined clinical care with teaching and research.
 His research emphasized the oral complications of chemotherapy, including altered dental development in children treated with chemotherapy for cancer.